Community Redevelopment

 On February 1, 2021, the Red Wing HRA was notified by Minnesota Housing that we were allocated $237,626 for first time homebuyers in the City of Red Wing.
 Click on the link below for more details.

-Small Cities Program Income Fund
+Small Cities Program Local Fund

 (A revolving loan fund)